 During 2008, we adopted the 2008 Equity Participation Plan (or the 2008 Plan) which replaces The 1998 Equity Participation Plan (or the 1998 Plan), The 2004 Stock Option Plan and The 2004 Restricted Stock Plan.
 Under the 2008 Plan, awards may be granted including stock options (incentive or non-qualified), stock appreciation rights, restricted common stock, deferred stock and dividend equivalents.
 We reserved 600,000 shares of common stock for issuance under this plan.
-Subsequent to the restricted common stock award discussed below, there are 563,012 shares of common stock reserved for issuance under The 2008 Plan.
-The 2008 plan is administered by the Compensation Committee which sets the terms and provisions of the awards granted under the plan.
+Subsequent to the restricted common stock award discussed below, there are 431,321 shares of common stock reserved for issuance under The 2008 Plan.
+The 2008 Plan is administered by the Compensation Committee which sets the terms and provisions of the awards granted under the plan.
 Incentive stock options, stock appreciation rights, restricted common stock, deferred stock and dividend equivalents may only be awarded to officers and other full-time employees to promote our long-term performance and specifically, to retain and motivate senior management to achieve a sustained increase in stockholder value.
 Non-qualified stock options, stock appreciation rights, restricted common stock, deferred stock and dividend equivalents may be awarded to non-employee directors, officers, employees, consultants and other key persons who provide services to us.
 The Compensation Committee reviews and evaluates the overall compensation package of the executive officers and determines the awards based on our overall performance and the individual performance of the executive officers.

-The following table shows the aggregate long-term equity incentives awarded to our Named Executive Officers in 2009, which was part of the bonuses awarded in 2009 but related to services provided in 2008.
+The following table shows the aggregate long-term equity incentives awarded to our Named Executive Officers in 2010, which was part of the bonuses awarded in 2010 but related to services provided in 2009.

-Named Executive Officer Restricted Shares Value (1) Number of Restricted Shares
+Named Executive Officer Restricted Stock Value (1) Number of Restricted Stock

-Wendy Simpson \$416,000 24,385
+Wendy L. Simpson \$ 2,644,006 99,661

-Pamela Shelley-Kessler 96,000 5,627
+Pamela Shelley-Kessler 107,606 4,056

-Clint Malin 63,000 3,693
+Clint B. Malin 95,004 3,581

-T. Andrew Stokes 56,000 3,283
+T. Andrew Stokes 70,013 2,639

-(1) The number of shares of restricted common stock awarded to each Named Executive Officer was determined on the grant date, February 27, 2009, based upon the closing price of our common stock on the NYSE on that date.
-These shares vest ratably over a three-year period.
+(1) The number of shares of restricted common stock awarded to each Named Executive Officer was determined on the grant date, March 1, 2010, based upon the closing price of our common stock on the NYSE on that date.
+These shares vest ratably over a three-year period from the grant date for Ms. Shelley-Kessler and Messrs.
+Malin and Stokes.
+The shares granted to Ms. Simpson will vest ratably over a five-year period with the first date of vesting beginning on December 31, 2010.